Why?

 In passionate communication we are about our own side and do not care about the other side.

-If we choose to feel that way, we could also be honest to ourselves about that.
+If we choose to feel that way, we could also be honest to ourselves and communicate it straight.

-But if we care about others as well ourselves, we make requests and we engage with a No in an open and curious way – making relationship more important than anything else.
+But if we care about others as well ourselves, we make requests and we engage with a No in an open and curious way – giving relationship the importance it truly deserves.